-To put your vehicle into operation, release park brake by pushing hand lever all the way forward.
-Unlock forward/reverse switch by turning keyed lock counter-clockwise.
-Select direction you wish to travel by moving red handle of forward-reverse switch into position.
+To put your vehicle into operation, unlock forward/reverse switch by turning keyed lock counterclockwise.
+Select direction you wish to travel by moving the handle of forward/reverse switch into position.
 Slowly depress accelerator pedal until vehicle is moving at the desired speed.
-Steer vehicle as required utilizing the foot brake and accelerator to control your speed.
-For greatest efficiency it is recommended that you travel at the fastest speed that you can safely maintain.
-You will find that your vehicle will consume almost as much current at low speed as it does at higher speeds.
-Therefore, without taking any unnecessary risk traveling at the higher speed will deliver more miles per battery charge than continual use in the lower speed range.
+Steer vehicle as required utilizing the foot brake and accelerator to control your speed as desired.
+For greatest efficiency, it is recommended that you travel at the fastest speed that you can safely maintain.
+You will find that your vehicle will consume almost as much current a low speed as it does at higher speeds.
+Therefore, without taking any unnecessary risk traveling at the faster speed will deliver more miles per battery.
+Charge than continual use in the lower speed range.

-CAUTION: DO NOT "hold" vehicle at a standstill on a hill or incline using your accelerator only.
-Continued "stalled" condition, as described, will damage motor and electrical controls.
-Use either service or park brake to hold vehicle on a hill safely.
+CAUTION: Do not "hold" vehicle at a standstill on a hill or incline using your accelerator only.
+Continued "stalled" condition as described will damage motor and electrical controls.
+Use either your service brake or park brake to hold the vehicle on a hill safely.

-When you leave your vehicle, it is best to always place the forward/reverse switch in neutral position.
+WARNING: When you leave your vehicle, always place forward/reverse switch in neutral postion.
 Set park brake to prevent vehicle from rolling free, and lock and remove key.

-Drive safely and enjoy your Taylor-Dunn vehicle.
+Drive safely and enjoy your Taylor-Dunn Vehicle.